 Our employees and contractors observe physical distancing and hygiene measures when in remote communities to ensure we maintain the health and wellbeing of our customers and employees.

-As the COVID-19 situation continues to develop, we will need to change the way we work.
+As the COVID-19 situation continues to evolve, we have changed the way we work.
 This means limiting all non-essential travel and planning for all eventualities.